RickStrahl/BlogPosts/2023-04/Preventing iOS Safari Textbox Zooming/IosTextboxZoomingAndViewportSizing.md

 </html>
 ```

-Then check the user agent for `iPhone` and replace by adding the `maximum-scale` parameter.
+Then check the browser's user agent for `iPhone` and replace by adding the `maximum-scale` parameter.

 ```javascript
 if(navigator.userAgent.indexOf('iPhone') > -1 )